Slowing down is such an effective way to get work done, but it takes courage to apply the brakes.

 Hell, you’ve probably given more than two minutes to reading this article already, so good on you.

 Now all you gotta do is rinse and repeat.

 Find another two minutes.
 Anytime is suitable.
 I don’t care how you do it, you find the way that works for you.

 Maybe you need to schedule it every morning after you drop the kids at school.
 Maybe you can set your alarm to go off two hours into your work day.
 Maybe you find time to slow down in the shower, or while you’re making coffee, or while you’re standing in line at the post office, resisting the urge to play with your phone.

-Do it while you’re brushing your teeth, or de-dreading that tangled rat’s tail growing from the back of your head.
+Do it while you’re brushing your teeth, or de-tangling that rat’s tail your pillow created on the back of your head.
 Do it while you’re waiting for your nails to dry, or your computer to turn on.

 Just carve out TWO MINUTES.
 You can do that.

 In that two minutes, just breathe.
 That’s it.

 You just go right ahead and breathe in.
 Then breathe out.

 If you feel so inclined, say something nice and comforting to yourself.
 Or just let yourself numb out for a second.